Adarsh-coder2005/Indian-Premier-League/README.md

-This project is created to analyze the successfull team, players and favourable conditions for the win.
+This project is created to analyze the successful team, players and favourable conditions for the win.
 This is created to complete Tash#5 of data science and business analytics.

 Tools Used: